jspenger/paciofspython/README.md

 - epoch: block number
 - txid: transaction id
 - 'this' syntax similar to C++, e.g. this.x retrieves the object instance variable x
+- accept: function that accepts (returning true) or rejects (returning false) a new pid
+- voteaccept, votekick: 1 vote from permissioned node is enough to accept or kick
 ```

 ## Development